quanhengzhuang/gtm/README.md

 ```

 ### Set the Storage
-DBStorage provided by GTM is used here, you can also set up other storage, or customize your own storage.
+`DBStorage` provided by GTM is used here, you can also `set up other storage, or customize your own storage`.
 By using DBStorage and grom, you can use any type of db to store transaction data and state.
 This block can only be executed once when the program is initialized.

 ```go
 db, err := gorm.Open("mysql", "root:root1234@/gtm?charset=utf8&parseTime=True&loc=Local")